cobbler/cobbler/docs/cobbler-conf.rst

 server
 ======
-This is the address of the cobbler server -- as it is used by systems during the install process, it must be the address or hostname of the system as those systems can see the server. if you have a server that appears differently to different subnets (dual homed, etc), you need to read the ``--server-override`` section of the manpage for how that works.
+This is the address of the Cobbler server -- as it is used by systems during the install process, it must be the address or hostname of the system as those systems can see the server. if you have a server that appears differently to different subnets (dual homed, etc), you need to read the ``--server-override`` section of the manpage for how that works.